caribbeanwebdev/real-estate-app/README.md

 ### 🚀 Installation

-> This application runs on a docker compose with his own mongodb database
+> This application runs on a docker compose with his own MongoDB database

 Just make sure docker is running (if you don't have it installed, take a look on the official documentation https://docs.docker.com/get-docker/).<br/>
 Run this command at the root of the project:

+Linux/Mac/Windows
 ```shell
 docker-compose up -d
 ```

 The API will run on http://localhost:3021/api/

-Plus, you can go to the 'homelike-service' folder and create a `.env` based on `.env.example` to run the project locally with `npm run dev`

 ### 📖 Exploring the API